Exceptional line and pseudospectrum in black hole spectroscopy: toy models

-In this appendix, in order to show the essential differences of the pseudospectra between the non-EP and the EP.
-We focus on a toy model, namely a two-dimensional non-normal matrix (unless $x=1$) given by
+In this appendix, in order to show the essential differences of the pseudospectra between the non-EP and the EP (c.f.
+Theorem \ref{theorem1}).
+First, we focus on a toy model, namely a two-dimensional non-normal matrix (unless $x=1$) given by

 where $x\in\mathbb{C}$ refers to the parameter of $\textbf{A}$.
 The eigenvalues of the matrix $\textbf{A}$ read $z_1=\sqrt{x+x^2}$ and $z_2=-\sqrt{x+x^2}$.
 It can be found that $x=0$ is a second-order exceptional point of $\textbf{A}$, and that $x=-1$ is another second-order exceptional point.
 The corresponding eigenvalue with the EPs is $z_0=0$ whatever $x=0$ or $x=-1$.
 At the EP $x=0$, the matrix $\textbf{A}(0)$ is given by